Dodjoj91/Asteroids/README.md

 The Units in the game I really wanted to have a more modular approach with using **ScriptableObjects** to define their stats so we can easily create new ones, in which we can create **UnitDataPlayer** & **UnitDataEnemy**.

-For memory I went in using the **Unity's Pooling System**, which is a good and modular system for hooking up different functions for each and every object.
+For memory I went in using the **Unity's Pooling System**, which is a modular system for hooking up different functions for each and every object.
 I also wanted to use some of the **Addressable Tools** to define enemy packs that wen can load in and out (_**as for this project we only have one pack that we load in at start**_).

 For just the overall input I went in using **Unity's Input Actions System**, this has good support for setting different types of inputs and also we can hook these easy with functions.
 <br>